mjpieters/experimental.catalogqueryplan/README.txt

 To get different query plans for similar queries, you can provide additional bogus index names.
 They will be ignored by the catalog, but will become part of the key.
-This means that if you search for Documents in draft state for a worklist, you can have a different ordering than when searching for published Documents, as there are likely to be very few items in draft state, but many in published state.
+For indexes that have only a small number of distinct values the query value will become part of the key as well.
+These type of indexes often have an uneven distribution of indexed keys to values.
+For example there might be very few `pending` documents in a site, but many `published` ones.

 Testing
 =======